P-p-H-d/mlib/README.md

 The consumer thread has only access to the latest published data of the producer thread.
-This is implemented in a fast way as the writer directly writes the message in the buffer which will be passed to the reader (avoiding copy of the buffer) and a simple exchange of index is sufficient to handle the switch.
+This is implemented in a fast way as the writer directly writes the message in the buffer that will be passed to the reader (avoiding copy of the buffer) and a simple exchange of index is sufficient to handle the switch.

 This container is designed to be used for easy synchronization inter-threads